-A similar argument can be applied to arbitrary linear inequality for complexites that has only one term in the left-hand side (says that some complexity is bounded by a positive linear combination of some other complexities).
-One can also extend this argument to inequalities that have conditional complexities in the right hand side.
-For example, the inequality corresponds the (evident) combinatorial statement valid for arbitrary set $A \subset X_1 \times X_2$, where by m(1,2) we mean the number of elements in A, by m(1) we mean the number of elements in the first projection of A, and by m(2|1) we mean the maximal size of all sections of A obtained when the first coordinate is fixed.
+A similar argument can be applied to an arbitrary linear inequality for complexities that has only one term in the left-hand side (an inequality of this type says that some complexity is bounded by a positive linear combination of some other complexities).
+One can also extend this argument to inequalities that have conditional complexities in the right-hand side.
+For example, the inequality corresponds to the (evident) combinatorial statement valid for an arbitrary set $A \subset X_1 \times X_2$, where by m(1,2) we mean the number of elements in A, by m(1) we mean the number of elements in the first projection of A, and by m(2|1) we mean the maximal size of all sections of A obtained when the first coordinate is fixed.